-- 25. The resolution called on the Director-General, among other things, to carry out seven key actions.
-The Organization's response, in support of the continued operationalization of health promotion, is described below. - 26.
-In terms of strengthening the capacity for health promotion across the Organization, all WHO regions have some health promotion staff at country level, and the Regional Office for Africa has designated staff in each country office.
-It is intended to strengthen health promotion capacity at WHO country offices in the biennium 2008-2009. - 27.
-In response to the request to provide support to Member States to strengthen national health systems, health promotion will make a difference to health only if it is implemented with sustainable structures, financing and trained staff.
-To this end: - the Regional Office for Europe is working with Member States to strengthen their healthpromoting activities (at individual and societal levels) within its overall strategy for strengthening health systems; - the Health Promotion Leadership and Management Development programme was directly associated with the creation of the health promotion board or foundation in Malaysia, Mongolia and Tonga; - the Regional Office for the Eastern Mediterranean has launched a short course in health promotion for mid-level managers (Amman, 4-6 December 2007); - the Secretariat collaborated with the International Union for Health Promotion and Education in developing health promotion evaluation tools and training in their use; - the Regional Office for Africa is reviewing health promotion in the national health systems of about half its Member States and strengthening their capacity for health promotion; - a study has been started at headquarters and regional offices on ways to strengthen the country support function for health promotion in WHO country offices. - 28.
+- 24. In response to the request to provide support to Member States to strengthen national health systems, health promotion will only make a difference to public health if it is implemented with sustainable structures, financing and trained staff.
+To this end: - the Regional Office for Europe has strengthened its health systems strategy, which incorporates health promotion policies and interventions, with an equity-focused, gender-sensitive and intersectoral approach; - the Health Promotion Leadership and Management Development programme was directly associated with the creation of the health promotion board or foundation in Malaysia, Mongolia and Tonga; - the Regional Office for the Eastern Mediterranean is launching a short course in health promotion for mid-level managers (Amman, 4-6 December 2007); - the Secretariat collaborated with the International Union for Health Promotion and Education in developing health promotion evaluation tools and training in their use; - the Regional Office for Africa is reviewing health promotion in the national health systems of about half its Member States and strengthening their capacity for health promotion. - 25.
 Related to the call for optimizing the use of existing forums of Member States, two health promotion forums for parliamentarians were held in 2007: in the Eastern Mediterranean Region (Cairo, 13-14 May 2007) and in the South-East Asia Region (Bali, Indonesia, 8-9 October 2007).
-WHO and the United Nations Human Settlements Programme are working to put health high on the agenda of local city leaders. - 29.
+WHO and the United Nations Human Settlements Programme are working to put health high on the agenda of local city leaders. - 26.
 With regard to encouraging the convening of conferences, several have been held in various WHO regions, notably the nineteenth world conference of the International Union for Health Promotion and Education (Vancouver, British Columbia, Canada, 10-15 June 2007).
-WHO provided scholarships for developing country participants, convened a school health meeting in conjunction with the conference, and held a one-day workshop after the conference on joint planning with the International Union. - 30.
-Three steps have been taken to monitor progress, identify major shortcomings, and report regularly: drafting of a global framework for the promotion of health was started at an expert meeting

-(London, 3-6 July 2007);1 development of benchmarks and performance management tools in the implementation of the Bangkok Charter was begun at a meeting (New Delhi, 12-14 November 2007); and capacity of health promotion systems was assessed, with meetings in all regions.
+WHO provided scholarships for developing country participants, convened a school health meeting in conjunction with the conference, and held a one-day workshop after the conference on joint planning with the International Union. - 27.
+Three steps have been taken to monitor progress, identify major shortcomings, and report regularly: drafting of a global framework for the promotion of health was started at an expert meeting (London, 3-6 July 2007); development of benchmarks and performance management tools in the implementation of the Bangkok Charter was begun at a meeting (New Delhi, 12-14 November 2007); and capacity of health promotion systems was assessed, with meetings in all regions. - 28.
+In order to facilitate exchange of information with international non-health forums, a policy paper on financing health promotion was presented at the first World Social Security Forum (Moscow, 10-15 September 2007).
+A presentation was made at the fifth triennial Education International World Congress (Berlin, 22-26 July 2007) arguing that WHO's current collaboration with teachers' representatives could be expanded to cover wider determinants of health and the promotion of social health insurance.